 On your first day at College you need to arrive between 9-9.30am and see reception.
 After signing in your orientation starts at 10am.
 During Induction we go through and discuss policies and procedures, remind you of information you may have forgotten and answer any questions you may still have.
 You will also visit Waverley Library and meet your educators at the end of your day.

-For more information and detailed schedule on Induction day please refer to our International and Local Student Handbook.
+For more information and detailed schedule on Induction day, please refer to our International and Local Student Handbook.

 Support and protection services for students